Plain English Summary

 Intervention 3: Seasonal Food vouchers, with an equivalent value to the smallest UCT 1500PRs (GBP 9), distributed monthly over 6 months.

 Control group: Standard care whereby villages will receive the interventions delivered by the ACF WINS programme only.

 All arms will get the same elements of the ACF WINS programme

-The primary outcome is prevalence of wasting (as measured by weight-for-height Z-score (WHZ) <-2 or the presence of bilateral pitting oedema) in children <5 years old.
-Wasting will be assessed at baseline and then monthly during the intervention period and then again at 1 year after baseline.
+Prevalence of wasting (as measured by weight-for-height Z-score (WHZ) <-2 or the presence of bilateral pitting oedema) in children <5 years old, assessed at baseline and then monthly during the intervention period and then again at 1 year after baseline

 Secondary outcome measures